checkeverything.ch

 The information in this article is provided for general information only and does not constitute financial, tax or legal advice under Swiss law. checkeverything.ch is an independent editorial platform.

-All prices were verified on 28 May 2026 on the official provider websites (netflix.com/ch, disneyplus.com/en-ch, primevideo.com, tv.apple.com, paramountplus.ch, crunchyroll.com, dazn.com/en-CH, swisscom.ch/blue).
+All prices were verified in June 2026 on the official provider websites (netflix.com/ch, disneyplus.com/en-ch, primevideo.com, tv.apple.com, paramountplus.ch, crunchyroll.com, dazn.com/en-CH, swisscom.ch/blue).
 Tariffs, sharing terms and plan availability change frequently: before subscribing, always check current conditions directly with the provider.
 For the Serafe fee, see serafe.ch.

 This article contains affiliate links (Moneyland, Sunrise via Adtraction).
 When you subscribe via an affiliate link, we may earn a commission at no additional cost to you.
 Commissions do not influence our editorial assessment.